pinkpong111/governance-rules-theory/README.md

 Degradation capacity determines how well a system handles collision.
 Position clarity determines whether collision is structurally necessary in the first place.
-Position ambiguity increases the probability of degradation failure and escalation overload.

 ### 6.2 Mutual Reinforcement Loops